erlang/otp/system/doc/reference_manual/expressions.md

 clauses.
 None of the variables bound in the `else` clauses must be used in the code that follows the `maybe` block.

-Here is the previous example augmented with a `else` clauses:
+Here is the previous example augmented with `else` clauses:

 ```
 maybe